10 Common Birds in Ontario- How to Attract & Food

 The common loon’s favorite food is fish.
 But it will also eat insects and small mammals.

-It is a particularly well-liked bird that frequently appears on Canadian coins and postage in Ontario.
+• It is a particularly well-liked bird, frequently appearing on Canadian coins and postage in Ontario.
 It is Minnesota’s official state bird.

-The best technique to draw common loons is to create an environment that suits their requirements.
-This comprises a sizable body of water with an abundance of fish and a secure location to build their nests and rear their young.
+• The best technique to draw common loons is to create an environment that suits their requirements.
+This comprises a sizable body of water, abundant fish, and a secure location to build their nests and rear their young.

 This fascinating bird is one of North America’s largest woodpeckers.
-If you are lucky to observe these shy birds, you are up for an amazing performance.
+You are up for an amazing performance if you are lucky to observe these shy birds.

 Large size and a prominent red crest make pileated woodpeckers the easiest to identify.
 They are black with white lines on the back and have a white belly.
 They are renowned for their piercing, powerful call as well.